• Skip to main content

 Scalloped Portobello Mushrooms

-Scalloped Portobello Mushrooms baked under a blanket of hot, bubbling melted cheese in a hint of a garlic cream sauce.
+Scalloped Portobello Mushrooms baked under a blanket of hot, bubbling melted cheese in a hint of garlic cream sauce.
 Deliciously seasoned and super easy... the smell coming out of your kitchen while these are baking is crazy!

 Ingredients

-• 1/2 cup fresh shredded Mozzarella cheese
+• 1/2 cup shredded Mozzarella cheese

-• 1/2 cup fresh shredded Gruyère
+• 1/2 cup shredded Gruyère

-• 1/2 cup fresh grated Parmesan
+• 1/2 cup parmesan cheese fresh grated

-• 2 teaspoons Italian seasoning, (or dried Italian mixed herbs)
+• 2 teaspoons Italian seasoning or dried Italian mixed herbs

 • 1/2 teaspoon onion powder